 At a later time independent of this sequence of events, the MEF Client Registration Update procedure may be performed to confirm that the MEF Client is willing to use the services of the MEF and or establish a new Km and KmID, and the MEF Client De- Registration procedure may be performed to signal that the MEF Client is ceasing use the services of the MEF.

-'The Source MEF client shall be configured to establish secure communication using a security feature (SAEF, ESPrim or ESData) with symmetric keys established via the MEF.
+The Source MEF client shall be configured to establish secure communication using a security feature (SAEF, ESPrim or ESData) with symmetric keys established via the MEF.
 The details of this configuration is specific to the security feature being invoked, but shall include the MEF Key Registration Configuration (clause 8.4.4.3).

 The Source MEF Client shall perform a MEF Key Registration procedure to establish a symmetric key and corresponding identifier.
 The Source MEF Client shall also provide the Security Usage Identifier (SUID) limiting the scope of the credential by identifying the security feature (SAEF, ESPrim or ESData).
 This procedure shall include the MEF Handshake procedure for mutual authentication of the Source MEF Client and MEF.